lauraludka44-code/alan-beckers-stickfigures-unofficial/README.md

 Download the installer from the latest release: [**alan-beckers-stickfigures-installer**](https://github.com/Skittlq/alans-beckers-stickfigures-unofficial/releases/latest).

-### Installation and Running the Application
+### Installation and Running the Application / Updating the Application.

+1. If updating, exit out of the app by either dismissing all stickfigures, or exiting out from the system tray icon.
-1. Download the installer.
+2. Download the installer.
-2. Run the installer and follow the on-screen instructions.
+3. Run the installer and follow the on-screen instructions.
-3. The application will automatically add itself as a shortcut to the Start Menu, Desktop, and will start up automatically when you turn on your computer.
+4. The application will automatically add itself as a shortcut to the Start Menu, Desktop, and will start up automatically when you turn on your computer.

 ## Future Plans (Ordered in Priority)